Nelson's Green Brier Distillery: Belle Meade Bourbon

-Nelson's First 108 Tennessee Whiskey
+Nelson's First 108 Tennessee Whisky

-(a limited, distillery only release) – that got its name from two things: the total number of barrels produced and the 108-year time gap that occurred between the company's forced shutdown due to Prohibition and its revival.
-Based on an original Charles Nelson recipe, the whiskey used the Lincoln County Process with wheat – as opposed to rye – providing the flavor.
+A distillery-only limited release named after the total number of barrels produced and the 108-year time gap that occurred between the company's forced shutdown due to Prohibition and its revival.
 It was made available in a cask-strength (not diluted with water), single-barrel version and a 90-proof, small batch blend.

-Nelson's Green Brier Tennessee White Whiskey
+Nelson's Green Brier Tennessee White Whisky

-(used the charcoal-based Lincoln County Process to mellow a recipe created more than 100 years ago.
-Single distilled, unaged and bottled at 91 proof, it incorporated a mash of barley, corn and wheat and won a bronze medal at the 2015 San Francisco World Spirits Competition.
+An unaged version of the signature Tennessee Whisky.